Number of new cases of coronavirus infection in Russia named

-So, taking into account the new data, since the beginning of the pandemic in Russia, 1,009,995 Russians have been infected with the coronavirus.
-Of these, 17,528 people died, another 826,935 recovered and were discharged.
+In total, taking into account the new data, 1,015,105 Russians have been infected with the coronavirus since the beginning of the pandemic.
+Of these, 17 649 people died, another 832 747 – fully recovered.

-Earlier it was reported that the second wave of coronavirus in Russia is unlikely to come in September, since many citizens from the group of the main carriers of the disease (doctors, couriers, cashiers, police officers) have already been ill.
-In particular, Roman Zinovkin, a leading researcher at the Laboratory of Molecular Biology at Lomonosov Moscow State University, questioned the high intensity of the new wave in the fall.
+Earlier, the Ministry of Health published updated recommendations for the treatment of COVID-19.
+Two drugs were excluded from them – they did not show their effectiveness.
+In addition, a new Russian drug for systemic anti-inflammatory therapy, Levilimab, was also included in the treatment regimen.
+In total, the list of drugs recommended for the treatment of coronavirus includes six items.

 Leave a Reply